SoftwareAG/c8y-releasenotes/content/release-10-13-0/announcements-10-13-0.md

     {{url}}/service/mlw/projects/{{projectID}}/resources/{{resourcesID}}/trainNN
     ```

-- Below apis are only accessible to  "Machine Learning Admin" user group:
+- The following APIs are only accessible to  the "Machine Learning Admin" user group:

 GET - jnb-sessions:
     ```